apache/sedona/docs/api/sql/Raster-operators.md

 ### RS_SummaryStats

 Introduction: Returns summary stats consisting of count, sum, mean, stddev, min, max for a given band in raster.
 If band is not specified then it defaults to `1`.
+If the statistic type (Since: `v1.6.0`), `statType`,is not specified, it returns all statistics.

+`statType` parameter (Since: `v1.6.0`) takes the following strings:

+- `count`: Total count of all pixels in the specified band
+- `sum`: Sum of all pixel values in the specified band
+- `mean`: Mean value of all pixel values in the specified band
+- `stddev`: Standard deviation of all pixels in the specified band
+- `min`: Minimum pixel value in the specified band
+- `max`: Maximum pixel value in the specified band

 !!!Note
     If excludeNoDataValue is set `true` then it will only count pixels with value not equal to the nodata value of the raster.
     Set excludeNoDataValue to `false` to get count of all pixels in raster.

 !!!Note
-    If the mentioned band index doesn't exist, this will throw an `IllegalArgumentException`.
+    If the mentioned band index doesn't exist or an invalid statistic type is specified, this will throw an `IllegalArgumentException`.

+`RS_SummaryStats(raster: Raster, band: Integer = 1, excludeNoDataValue: Boolean = true, statType: String)`

 `RS_SummaryStats(raster: Raster, band: Integer = 1, excludeNoDataValue: Boolean = true)`